 Why is a Groundhog Called a Woodchuck?

 Groundhogs are likely called woodchucks due to the indigenous people’s name for this unique creature.
-The Algonquin people called groundhogs “wuchak”, and this name was likely adapted by the English settlers living in North America at the time.
+The Algonquin people called groundhogs “wuchak”, and this name was likely adapted by the English settlers living in North America at the time and (is probably the reason behind the groundhog vs woodchuck debate).
 Groundhogs do not chuck wood, as their alternative name suggests, nor do they spend their time eating wood.